Tips for Mental Resilience During COVID-19

 At Resilience, Inc. we promote a Social Emotional Learning program for K-12 schools to teach mental and emotional resilience.
-As we pursue the challenge of improving an entire system, we hope to capitalize on the chance to make small improvements along the way that improve the mental health of everyone we come into contact with along the way.
+As we pursue the challenge of improving an entire system, we hope to capitalize on the chance to make small improvements in the mental health of everyone we come into contact with along the way.

 Please share this page with at least one person, regardless of whether or not they need it.